 The result of this decision was the creation of the Town Center Study: a work plan in which potential policies and ordinances could be evaluated, recommended, and implemented to realize the community's overall goals and objectives for the continued development of McKinney.

-To help bring the community's vision to life, the City of McKinney instituted several initiatives including the following:
+To help bring the community's vision to life, the City of McKinney instituted several initiatives:

 McKinney Town Center Zoning District (MTC)

 The MTC facilitates pedestrian-oriented, mixed-use, urban-infill redevelopment that provides for a number of land use opportunities including, but not limited to shopping, employment, housing & business and personal services.

 - Promote an efficient, compact and walkable development pattern.

 - Position the Historic Town Center as a viable transit-oriented development.

 - Promote a more functional and attractive community through the use of recognized and time-tested principles of urban design.

 - Allow developers flexibility in land use and site design.